 By using GD&T, a print can explicitly call out necessary tolerances in an unambiguous fashion.
 Using shop floor footage and animations to illustrate examples, this program introduces the viewer to GD&T rules and concepts.
 The 14 symbols used in GD&T are highlighted with examples to define their use.

+Plastic thermoforming is the process of producing parts by heating and shaping plastic sheet and film.
+This Plastic Thermoforming program highlights both cut sheet and roll fed thermoforming operations, and features details on the various thermoforming process components.
 The Thermoforming Process Components segment explores the materials, clamping systems, heating systems, thermoforming mold types, forming forces, and trimming processes.
 The basic thermoforming methods are also examined, including: drape thermoforming, cavity thermoforming, pressure thermoforming, plug assist thermoforming, and twin sheet thermoforming.